 We regularly receive questions from students and teachers who want to know more about ethics and sustainability.
 We believe it is important for young people to ask these questions so that they can develop a greater understanding of these complex issues.

-We have produced three case studies with the Times 100 to help students understand the issues and challenges related to ethical trading and sustainability.
+We have produced case studies to help students understand the issues and challenges related to ethical trading and sustainability.
 These are particularly relevant for business studies.